*This post may contain affiliate links. Please read the full disclosure here.

 Do you need to be an expert at baking to start your own dog treat business?

-How much can you make selling dog treats?
+How much money can you make selling dog treats?

 If you’re running this business as a small side hustle working just a few hours a week, you can expect to make $500 to $1,000 a month.